Choosing a Doctor After a Work Injury

-After being injured while on-the-job, you may be required to undergo an “Independent Medical Exam” or IME, from which the independent doctor’s opinion becomes critical in your Workers’ Compensation case.
+After being injured while on the job, you may be required to undergo an “Independent Medical Exam” or IME, from which the independent doctor’s opinion becomes critical in your Workers’ Compensation case.
 At the Law Offices of Richard A. Jaffe, LLC, we understand that such examinations are often anything but “independent.”
-That’s because many IME doctors regularly are paid by insurance providers to downplay the cause and extent of your injuries.
+That’s because many IME doctors are paid by insurance providers to downplay the cause and extent of your injuries.

-By working together with IME physicians who diminish a worker’s injuries or illness claim, Workers’ Compensation insurance providers will use this evidence to pressure injury victims into accepting a “low ball” settlement that saves the company money.
+By working together with IME physicians who diminish a worker’s injuries or illness claim, Workers’ Compensation insurance providers pressure injury victims into accepting a “low ball” settlement that saves the company money.
 That’s why it’s so important to tell your examiner how your accident happened, document all symptoms and record job-related activities that caused your condition.
 If you fail to do so, your claim may be denied.
-You should consult with an experienced and aggressive Attorney prior to undergoing the IME to determine if you should even attend, and if so get proper instruction on what to say and do during the exam.
+You should consult with an experienced and aggressive attorney prior to undergoing the IME to determine if you should even attend, and if so get proper instruction on what to say and do during the exam.

 - Create a list of at least six different health care providers that must include at least three physicians.

 - Display this list where all workers can see it.